github/docs/content/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning-at-scale.md

   - Enabling default setup for all eligible repositories in an organization includes eligible repositories without {% data variables.product.prodname_codeql %}-supported languages.
 If a {% data variables.product.prodname_codeql %}-supported language is later added to one of these repositories, default setup will begin scanning that repository and consuming {% data variables.product.prodname_actions %} minutes.{% endif %}

 {% endnote %}
-{% else %}
-{% data variables.product.prodname_code_scanning_caps %} is configured at the repository level.
-For more information, see "[AUTOTITLE](/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning)."
-{% endif %}

 {% ifversion codeql-model-packs-org %}